-Executive Committee Supervisory Board

-Report from the Supervisory Board Remuneration report
+Executive Committee Supervisory Board Chairman's statement Report from the Supervisory Board Remuneration report Governance atements Other information

 Annual Report and financial statements for 2021

 In accordance with the relevant provisions of the Articles of Association of LeasePlan, the Supervisory Board has reviewed the Annual Report and the Financial Statements for 2021.
 The Supervisory Board discussed these documents with the Managing Board and KPMG, the external auditor, and took note of the external auditor's report that it issued on the financial statements of 2021, as included from page 215 of this report.
 The Supervisory Board proposes that the shareholders adopt the financial statements and the proposed profit appropriation contained therein, and recommends the endorsement of the Managing Board's conduct and the supervision thereof as provided by the members of the Supervisory Board.